Attorneys can become certified elder law specialists. See Legal Services for a list of local certified specialists.

 Advance Care Plans (Living Wills)

 Public attention is increasingly focused on “right-to-die” issues as medical technology makes it possible to sustain some vestige of life in critically ill patients.
 The Health Care Decisions Act makes it easier for individuals to express wishes concerning end-of-life decisions.
-Advance care forms developed by the State of Tennessee can be downloaded from The Department of Health.
+Advance care forms developed by the State of Tennessee can be downloaded.
 Documents prepared under previous laws are still valid.
 However, the new forms have updated options.

 An advance care plan must be signed, dated, and witnessed or notarized.
 Discuss your plan with your family and doctors.
 Give each doctor a signed copy for your medical file, and confirm that your wishes will be followed.
 Give a copy to the person who will make medical decisions for you in the event you are unable to do so.
 Review your plan yearly, and if changes are needed, append them in a letter.